 ’Twas a dark and stormy night in 1816 when several literary luminaries gathered at a Swiss villa to spin tales of unearthly terror.
 Beginning with their host, Lord Byron, the participants—who include Percy and Mary Shelley—embark upon their evening’s entertainment but are soon interrupted by the dramatic arrival of a blind English girl, famished and bearing mysterious scars.
 She has a shocking story of her own to tell, one that includes a comet that portends misfortune; the arrival in Somerset of a reclusive woman scientist, Francesca Stine; a ravening beast preying on livestock in the night; an arrogant cloaked gentleman lurking in graveyards; visions of imminent death; and horrific experiments in the name of science.
 The sole nonwhite character, Felix, is a former American slave who somehow acquired his freedom and sailed to Europe, where he was hired by Byron’s housekeeper.
 The inclusion of a courageous young person of color who is respected by the white people around him is a welcome novelty in historical fiction.
 Against the backdrop of the central mystery, the texture of daily life in Georgian England and some of the pressing social issues of the day are vividly portrayed.
 Suspenseful and atmospheric, the book features an afterword by the author about Mary Shelley’s Frankenstein and her inspiration for the characters and plot.
 An adventure story packed full to the brim with drama—and just the right amount of shivery, fearsome delight.
 (Horror.
 9-14)

 About the Author

-She lives with her daughter Anyaugo and family in Illinois.
-Her website is www.nnedi.com
+She lives in the Somerset hills with her husband and three terriers.
+Her website is emmacarrollauthor.wordpress.com/

 Around the Web